stanislawbartkowski/CivilizationREST/README.md

 ## Delete the game

 This call deletes the game identified by *gameid*.
 The game is not available any longer.

 | Info | Content
 | -- | -- |
 | URL | /delete
 | Request type | DELETE
 | URL Params | gameid, integer, obligator, the identifier of the game to remove
-| Success response | 200
+| Success response | 204
-| Response data | string
+| Response data | nothing
-| Error response | Any other
+| Error response | Any other.
+The call does not report any error if the game does not exist.
 | Sample call | curl -X DELETE "http://localhost:8000/rest/delete?gameid=5"